Reinforced Informativeness Optimization for Long-Form Retrieval-Augmented Generation: Experiment

 \subsection{Ablation Studies}

 In this section, we conduct an ablation study to evaluate the effectiveness of critical strategies in RioRAG comprehensively on LongFact.
 Here, we consider five variants built on RioRAG for evaluation: (a) \underline{\textit{w/o Info.
-Optim.}} removes the informativeness-based reward optimization during RL, replaced by direct quality evaluation; (b) \underline{\textit{w/o Nugget Reward}} removes the nugget-wise information extraction and use the full webpage for checklist integration; (c) \underline{\textit{w/o Length Decay}} eliminates the length penalty in Equation~(\ref{eq:decay}); (d) \underline{\textit{w/ Off-Line RL}} utilizes an off-line RL method~(\ie DPO) for RL training; (e) \underline{\textit{w/ Off-Policy RL}} utilizes an off-policy RL method that employs a static sampling strategy wherein all queries are pre-processed through offline rollouts to generate complete trajectories before being uniformly scored.
+Optim.}} removes the informativeness-based reward optimization during RL, replaced by direct quality evaluation; (b) \underline{\textit{w/o Nugget Reward}} removes the nugget-wise information extraction and use the full webpage for checklist integration; (c) \underline{\textit{w/o Length Decay}} eliminates the length penalty in Equation~(\ref{eq:decay}); (d) \underline{\textit{w/ Generative GRPO}} denotes the setting where the policy is trained with a 32B generative reward model providing scalar feedback, rather than the verifiable reward used in RioRAG; (e) \underline{\textit{w/ Off-Policy RL}} utilizes an off-policy RL method that employs a static sampling strategy wherein all queries are pre-processed through offline rollouts to generate complete trajectories before being uniformly scored.

 Table~\ref{tab:ablation} presents the results for the variants of our method, from which we can observe the following findings: (a) The performance drops in \underline{\textit{w/o Info.
-Optim.}}, demonstrating that using informativeness as the objective for optimization enhances the performance of long-form RAG models through the guidance of reasoning. (b) The performance drops in \underline{\textit{w/o Nugget Reward}}, demonstrating incorporating nugget-wise information extraction enables the model to better capture core facts. (c) The performance drops in \underline{\textit{w/o Length Decay}}, underscoring the critical role of incorporating the length penalty in mitigating excessive response length. (d) The performance drops in \underline{\textit{w/ Off-Line RL}}, demonstrating that the application of off-line reinforcement learning exhibits inherent limitations in solution space coverage compared to online exploration paradigms. (e) The performance significantly drops in \underline{\textit{w/ Off-Policy RL}}, demonstrating that the off-policy method may contain a mismatch between the behavior policy and the target policy compared to the on-policy method GRPO.
+Optim.}}, demonstrating that using informativeness as the objective for optimization enhances the performance of long-form RAG models through the guidance of reasoning. (b) The performance drops in \underline{\textit{w/o Nugget Reward}}, demonstrating incorporating nugget-wise information extraction enables the model to better capture core facts. (c) The performance drops in \underline{\textit{w/o Length Decay}}, underscoring the critical role of incorporating the length penalty in mitigating excessive response length. (d) The performance degradation observed in \underline{\textit{w/ Generative RM}} indicates that, without an appropriate pipeline design, unstable and unreliable rewards hinder effective fine-tuning. (e) The performance significantly drops in \underline{\textit{w/ Off-Policy RL}}, demonstrating that the off-policy method may contain a mismatch between the behavior policy and the target policy.